nbigaouette/nonlinearmapping/README.markdown

 Content
 -------------------------

-This is a simple example of the multicenter nonlinear mapping described in [PUBLICATION].
+This is a simple example of the multicenter nonlinear mapping described in "Nonlinear grid mapping applied to an FDTD-based, multi-center 3D Schrödinger equation solver".

 Attribution